Anti-authoritarian International: Massive ideological influence on anarchism

-The Anti-Authoritarian International lasted until 1877, while the Marxist International had already dissolved a year earlier.
-In July 1881, anarchists would initiate the International Working People's Association (IWPA), or "Black International", which remained active until the late 1880s.
+Organizations and groups using the International legacy

 A further attempt to create a lasting international organization was made in Amsterdam in 1907 by an International Anarchist Congress, though this would have an even briefer life than the IWPA.

 Contemporary anarchist internationals include the anarcho-syndicalist International Workers' Association (established 1922), the International of Anarchist Federations (est. 1968), and Black Bridge International (est. 2001).
-The Anarkismo.net project (est. 2005) is not an international, but provides a means of increasing cooperation between organisations in the platformist and especifismo traditions.

 In August 2012, the International Anarchism Gathering took place in St. Imier, partly as a commemoration of the 1872 St. Imier congress.
-Another congress took place in 2023 to celebrate the 150th anniversary of the first St. Imier Congress.
+Eleven years later, Anarchy 2023 took place to celebrate the 150th anniversary of the first St. Imier Congress.